protocol/labweek-2022/README.md

 # Getting started

-Please read this guide to Hosting Events for LabWeek22 before proceeding if you have questions on venues, times, and registraion: https://bit.ly/LabWeek22HostEvents
+Please read (this guide)[https://bit.ly/LabWeek22HostEvents] to Hosting Events for LabWeek22 before proceeding if you have questions on venues, times, and registration:

 ## Submitting subevents